The Pacific War Online Encyclopedia

 They had been over this ground the day before, and [Colonel Alan Wakefield] now noticed that it was covered in pock marks in regular lines.
 He told the tanks to stop and cover him with their guns, then went forward and began to shoot each human mine in the head.
 Every now and then he would pause to reload, then move on to the next series of pock marks.
 None of the Japanese detonated their bombs— Wakefield was not a tank, and they had been told to do it only for tanks — and he remained miraculously unscathed by fire from the Japanese in the railway station ...
 The ground was clear, and the tanks rolled on.

 Where the terrain permitted, Japanese fortifications tended to be sited on reverse slopes or other locations where they were not exposed to fire except from relatively short range.
 This was meant to minimize the firepower advantage of the Allies, though at the cost of restricted fields of fire.

-systems of communications trenches promulgated in field manuals.
-These
+elaborate systems of communications trenches promulgated in field

-reflected the lack of experience in trench warfare of the modern
+manuals.
+These reflected the lack of experience in trench warfare

 Infantry attempting to assault a bunker had little choice but to attempt to get close enough to throw grenades through the firing slits.
 Ideally, the bunker's occupants, as well as those of neighbor bunkers, should have been pinned down first by supporting fire from automatic weapons; but the excellent cover provided by the bunkers made fire superiority extremely difficult to achieve.
 Most soldiers attempted to put a grenade through a bunker's firing slits only once.